-As of February 11, 2021, there were 5 registered holders of record of Axalta's common stock as shown on the records of the Company's transfer agent.
-A substantially greater number of holders of Axalta common stock are "street name" or beneficial holders, whose shares of record are held by banks, brokers and other financial institutions.
+As of February 10, 2022, there were five registered holders of record of Axalta's common shares as shown on the records of the Company's transfer agent.
+A substantially greater number of holders of Axalta common shares are "street name" or beneficial holders, whose shares of record are held by banks, brokers and other financial institutions.